Charlton W. Yingling

 His articles appear in Past & PresentHistory Workshop JournalHistorical JournalEnglish Historical Review, Modern American HistoryEarly American StudiesHumanities & Social Sciences CommunicationsAtlantic StudiesOxford Bibliographies in Latin American Studies, and Sociales. [more here] Chaz has also published a co-edited book and contributed book chapters.

-He is finishing two books with tentative titles on animals entwined with human histories.
+He is finishing two books on animals entwined with human histories.
 Hounds & Power: Resilience from Slavery to Citizenship, under advanced contract, is co-authored with longtime collaborator Dr. Tyler D. Parry (University of Nevada, Las Vegas).
 The Once & Future Cow: Agency, Appetite, and the Americas, also under advanced contract, is co-authored with longtime collaborator Dr. Andrew Kettler (University of South Carolina).

 His past work has been funded by the Ministry of Culture and Education of Spain, the Conference on Latin American History, the Bilinski Foundation, the Academy of American Franciscan History, the John Carter Brown Library at Brown University, and the Harvard University Atlantic History Seminar, among others.